fleschutz/PowerShell/Docs/download-file.md

 ## download-file.ps1 - Downloads a file from an URL

-This script downloads a file from the given URL
+This PowerShell script downloads a file from the given URL

 ## Parameters
 ```powershell